 Case (2023) describes herding breeds as particularly vulnerable to movement-triggered responses when arousal is high.
 Once thresholds are lowered, even relatively minor movement can provoke intense chase behaviour, as described in differential 4 above.

-Recent evidence suggests that traffic lunging in Border Collies may, in some cases, meet criteria for abnormal repetitive behaviour (Marin et. al., 2026).
-Marin et. al.’s study defines lunging as sudden, forceful forward movement towards moving stimuli and identifies key ARB features: escalation over time, generalisation to multiple triggers, persistence despite negative consequences and difficulty disengaging.
+Recent evidence suggests that traffic lunging in border collies may, in some cases, meet criteria for abnormal repetitive behaviour (Marin et. al., 2026).
+Marin et. al.’s study defines lunging as sudden, forceful forward movement towards moving stimuli and identifies key compulsive behaviour features: escalation over time, generalisation to multiple triggers, persistence despite negative consequences and difficulty disengaging.
 They also highlighted how it can occur in association with other repetitive behaviours such as light or shadow chasing.

-An important clinical observation in Border Collies presenting with traffic chasing is their frequent and often marked response to selective serotonin reuptake inhibitors (SSRIs), particularly fluoxetine, when prescribed and monitored by a veterinary surgeon or veterinary behaviourists.
+An important clinical observation in border collies presenting with traffic chasing is their frequent and often marked positive response to selective serotonin reuptake inhibitors (SSRIs), particularly fluoxetine, when prescribed and monitored by a veterinary surgeon or veterinary behaviourists.
 Anecdotally, I have seen significant reductions in the intensity and frequency of lunging, alongside improved emotional regulation and faster recovery following exposure to traffic-related triggers.

 SSRIs can lower baseline arousal, reduce anxiety-driven hypervigilance, and improve impulse control (Overall, 2013).
 Clinically, this reduction in arousal often allows owners and practitioners to “reach” the dog during moments of rising excitement or stress, where previously the dog was over threshold and unable to respond.
 High emotional arousal is known to impair learning and cognitive processing (LeDoux, 1996; Overall, 2013), and reducing this arousal can make behaviour modification possible for the first time.